PhantomInsights/python-getting-started/extra-step/README.md

 # Darkest Dark Theme

-Note: At the moment of writing this guide there's a small bug using this plugin.
-When a fix for the bug is found this notice will be removed.

 By default, `Eclipse` has a white and light gray theme.
 You can change the theme in the `Preferences` menu to a darker theme.

 There's an alternative to the builtin dark theme named `Darkest Dark Theme` which looks nicer and helps with the eye strain in those large coding sessions.